 Lean meats

 Skinless chicken and turkey are good examples of lean meats.
-When purchasing red meat, such as pork, it is best to select the leanest cut available and trim any excess visible fat.
+When purchasing red meat, such as pork, it is best to select the leanest cut available and trim any visible excess fat.

 Experts recommend that people experiencing a Crohn’s flare-up cook proteins to a soft texture and avoid tough or chewy meat cuts.
 Doing so can reduce the burden these foods place on the digestive process.